Advancing human rights in our own operations

 We encourage all our employees and third parties to speak up, without fear of retaliation and in strict confidence (or anonymously if they prefer), regarding any concerns about Code issues.
 Encouraging people to speak up early helps us manage risk and builds trust in our business.
 Likewise, by communicating the number of substantiated breaches and dismissals each year we make ‘living the Code’ a very visible part of our culture.

 We invite employees to discuss concerns directly with their line manager, Business Integrity Officer or a member of their local leadership wherever possible – that’s our primary route.
 But they can also use an externally-hosted confidential Code Support Line (a ‘whistle-blowing’ line) – on the phone or internet.
 All the Business Integrity awareness and learning materials we’ve created highlight these channels.

 Similarly, while we require our suppliers to provide their workers with their own robust internal procedures to raise any issues, our Code Support Line is open to third parties.
 That means our suppliers and their employees can also contact us if they’re concerned about any breaches (by us or within their own operations) of our Code, our Responsible Sourcing Policy or Responsible Business Partner Policy.

 Bringing human rights to life for our employees

 Training and support are essential if we are to embed respect for human rights across Unilever.
 We run a wide range of training on compliance and integrity, and all our employees are trained on respect for human rights every three years.
-This training is supported by our new internal Integrated Social Sustainability online hub which contains our key policy publications and reports and best practice guidance documents.
+This training is supported by our new internal Integrated Social Sustainability online hub which contains our key policy publications, reports, and best practice guidance documents.
 And each year, we celebrate Human Rights Day.

-We celebrated our first Unilever Human Rights Day with activities that included a film in which our senior leaders described why human rights mattered to them and to the business.2014
+We celebrated our first Unilever Human Rights Day with activities that included a film in which our senior leaders described why human rights mattered to them and to the business.

-We promoted our new Fairness in the Workplace pillar of the Unilever Sustainable Living Plan.2015
+We promoted our new Fairness in the Workplace pillar of the Unilever Sustainable Living Plan.

 We helped people to understand the eight salient human rights issues included in our first Human Rights Report (PDF | 5MB).